AstroRad Shield for Astronauts and Commercial Spaceflight

 According to simulation studies, the AstroRad provides protection on par with the onboard storm shelter of Orion while enabling the crew to exit the storm shelter to perform important activities even in the midst of a proton storm.
 Also, consistent with the ALARA radiation protection principle, the AstroRad is compatible for use even within the spacecraft’s storm shelter so the crew can combine both protection tools simultaneously to minimize long-term health risks.

-NASA, DLR and the Israel Space Agency (ISA) have signed an agreement for the launch of StemRad’s AstroRad radiation protection vest aboard NASA’s EM-1 mission around the Moon, the last test flight before NASA begins manned deep space missions.
-Additionally, AstroRad will be used aboard the ISS beginning in 2019 for advanced ergonomic studies in microgravity.
+NASA, DLR and the Israel Space Agency (ISA) have signed an agreement for the launch of StemRad’s AstroRad radiation protection vest aboard NASA’s Artemis I mission around the Moon, the last test flight before NASA begins manned deep space missions.
+Additionally, AstroRad is used aboard the ISS since the beginning of 2019 for advanced ergonomic studies in microgravity.

 "The AstroRad shielding system will extend crew members’ safe time beyond low Earth orbit to permit longer and more challenging missions in deep space."